RajitTummala/Modeling-Public-Outlet-Electricity-Costs-with-Pseudo-Memory-Markov-Chains/README.md

 # Modeling Electricity Costs from Public Outlet Usage through a Battery-Adjusted Pseudo-Memory Markov Chains

+*This Markov chain model was developed during the High School Mathematical Contest in Modeling (HiMCM) over the course of three days concurrently with complimentary models found in this <a href="https://drive.google.com/file/d/1VrkC2M26mnis0jesCBb7r3mjHWoVoSTI/view?usp=sharing" target="_blank"><em>full paper</em></a> which was awarded as an International Finalist by HiMCM.*

 Don't worry if some of the terms in the title seem alien to you, we will hopefully go over each one in this guide.

 ## I. Purpose